 Step 1 – Switch on the instant pot to saute and add the butter and flour.
 Stir continuously until the flour is slightly browned in the butter.
 Add a few splashes of milk to keep it from sticking to the pot (2 minutes).
 Cancel saute.

 Add the macaroni, broth, garlic powder, black pepper, chilli flakes, sea salt and rosemary to the steel insert of your instant pot (picture 1).
-Close the lid, make sure the steam release handle is sealed and set the timer to 4 minutes.
+Close the lid, make sure the steam release handle is sealed and press the pressure cooking button on high.
+Set the timer to 4 minutes.
 Once the pot beeps, do a quick release and open the pot.
 Remove the rosemary sprigs.

 Step 2 – Add the broccoli and cook for 4-5 minutes or until the broccoli is slightly tender.
 Add a little broth or water if there is less liquid (picture 2).